1.1 Who should read this practice note?

 - does not alter your obligations towards your clients; and

 You must ensure that any outsourcing arrangement does not affect your professional obligations towards your clients, including the requirements set out in chapter 1 of the SRA Code on Client care.
 You should consider whether it is in your client's interest to outsource and should inform clients about any arrangements which are made in relation to outsourcing (see section 3 on Confidentiality).
+You will need to carefully consider the contents of your client care letter to ensure that it includes all relevant information.

 - does not cause you to breach the conditions with which you must comply in order to be authorised and to remain so.